 What Patients Can Expect with Wisdom Teeth Extractions

-Visit our offices in Belmont, Cambridge, or Arlington for an initial consultation.
+Visit our offices in Belmont or Cambridge for an initial consultation.
 Your doctor will evaluate your teeth with a Cone Beam CT scan, which is a specialized type of X-ray, and learn about your medical history to make sure that you are a good candidate for the procedure.
 The doctor will also answer any questions you have about treatment and how Dental Restorative Group will make your experience as comfortable and anxiety-free as possible.

 The duration of your wisdom teeth extraction will depend on the number and position of teeth as well as the level of impaction and tooth development.
 On the day of your procedure, your doctor will:

 - Provide a local anesthesia to numb the area.
 Doctors can also offer sedative medication to Belmont and Greater Boston patients with higher levels of anxiety.